Pattern Bridge

 }

-In general, the whole solution with an array of classifiers is not so bad, however! let’s imagine that we cannot create an array, we have the opportunity to create only one entity of the classifier, which already determines the type of censorship for a fragment of a film.
-Such restrictions are possible in the development of the library extending the functionality of the application (plugin).
+In general, the solution with an array of classifiers is not so bad, However!
+Let’s imagine that we cannot create an array, we have the ability to create only one classifier entity, which already determines the type of censorship for a fragment of the film.
+Such restrictions are possible when developing a library that extends the functionality of the application (plugin).

-We will use the decorator pattern – we will add the reference class to the next classifier in the classifier, we will stop the verification process at the first successful classification.
+Let’s use the decorator pattern – add a reference to the next classifier in the chain to the classifier class, and stop the verification process at the first successful classification.

 import StateOfArtCensorshipHLNNClassifiers